privacyguides/privacyguides.org/docs/real-time-communication.en.md

 Once a peer has found a route to its contact via any of these methods, a direct connection between them is made.
 Although messages are usually encrypted, an observer can still deduce the location and identity of the sender and recipient.

-P2P networks do not use servers, as peers communicate directly between each other, and hence cannot be self-hosted.
+P2P networks do not use servers, as peers communicate directly between each other and hence cannot be self-hosted.
 However, some additional services may rely on centralized servers, such as user discovery or relaying offline messages, which can benefit from self-hosting.

 **Advantages:**

-- Minimal information is exposed to third parties.
+- Minimal information is exposed to third-parties.
 - Modern P2P platforms implement E2EE by default.
 There are no servers that could potentially intercept and decrypt your transmissions, unlike centralized and federated models.

 **Disadvantages:**